timboudreau/ANTLR4-Plugins-for-NetBeans/README.md

 Then `antlr-suite` project does that.
 Simply navigate to that directory and run `./runone` to launch it (the user dir will be `~/.antlr/dev` and the binary will be `target/bin/antlr` - ugly but works).

+### Other IDEs

+The core functionality that does source extraction and builds the models used to efficiently provide IDE features is largely independent of NetBeans APIs - a different set of annotation processors could generate support for a different IDE.